PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 - A shop group name
 - A shop name

+**User acceptance test**

+Given I am a merchant in a multistore context, when I am in the back-office, then I want to see the name of the context selected in the header

 **View my shop link**

 When a shop is selected, a link "view my shop" is displayed and opens the front-office of the shop.

+**User acceptance test**

+Given I am a merchant in a multistore context, when I am in a specific shop context in the back-office and if the URL of the shop has been configured, then I want to be able to click on the shop URL in the header to see the front-office.

 **Context drop-down**
 DESIGN:https://invis.io/QPWKQY5DV79#/410364468_All_Shops_Dropdown